Improving the Environment of Agency Rulemaking: An Essay on Management, Games and Accountability, 57 Law & Contemporary Problems 185 (1994)

 Date of Authorship for this Version

 Mashaw, Jerry L., "Improving the Environment of Agency Rulemaking: An Essay on Management, Games and Accountability" (1994).
 Faculty Scholarship Series.
-Paper 1190.
+1190.